-Purpose, Scope, and Timeline of Current Activities
+Purpose, Scope, and FY2011 Funding

 As noted above, Congress provided Section 1206 authority for two purposes.
 One is to enable foreign military forces, as well as foreign maritime security forces, to perform counterterrorism (CT) operations.
 The other is to enable foreign military forces to participate in or to support military and stability operations in which U.S. armed forces are participating.
-Despite Section 1206's dual purpose, through FY2009, nearly all Section 1206 funding has been used to provide counterterrorism equipment and related training.
+Despite Section 1206's dual purpose, through FY2009, most Section 1206 funding has been used to provide counterterrorism equipment and related training.
 The types of equipment provided include radios and communications systems; surveillance and reconnaissance systems; trucks, ambulances, boats, and other vehicles; small arms and rifles; night vision goggles and sights; and clothing.
+In FY2010 and FY2011, Section 1206 funding was also provided to train and equip foreign military forces for stability operations.